g7nguym/proxmox-k8s-stack/README.md

 ![image](https://github.com/user-attachments/assets/41048945-ea45-4269-aa6b-728773f18af3)
 Bridge interface `vmbr0` is used for management and workload traffic
 ![image](https://github.com/user-attachments/assets/345a7345-547b-43fc-aea5-3ee5b36fd5d7)
 *Due to limited hardware resources, the lab environment will use `vmbr0` for all purposes (management, storage synchronization, northbound,...).
 For production environment, these components should be separated where possible.*
+### Provision VMs for Kubernetes cluster with Talos Linux